elastic/ecctl/developer_docs/NEW_COMMAND.md

 That concludes all the steps necessary for creating a new command.
 You can easily manually test your new command by importing your local cloud-sdk-go changes running `make fake-sdk`, and making use of our [helper scripts](../CONTRIBUTING.md#helpers):

-`dev-cli --config ~/path/to/your/ecctl/config.yaml deployment list`
+`dev-cli --config config deployment list`

 If your command behaves as expected, all that's left is to make sure you followed all the [code contribution guidelines](../CONTRIBUTING.md#code-contribution-guidelines) before submitting your PR.